ritik168/Library_-Analysis-/README.md

     (CURRENT_DATE - ist.issued_date) > 30
 ORDER BY 1
 ```
+#### Task 14.
-#### Task 14: Update Book Status on Return
+Update Book Status on Return
+#### Task 15.
-#### Write a query to update the status of books in the books table to "Yes" when they are returned (based on entries in the return_status table).
+Write a query to update the status of books in the books table to "Yes" when they are returned (based on entries in the return_status table).

 ```